omropfryslan/videojs-ga-videocloud/README.md

-# videojs-ga-videocloud
+# Google Analytics for Brightcove player

 Google Analytics plugin for the next generation Brightcove player.

-Note this is not compatible with the Brightcove Smart Player which uses a different plugin architecture and API.
+*Note this is not compatible with the Brightcove Smart Player which uses a different plugin architecture and API.*

 This plugin was forked from the open source plugin written for video.js [videojs.ga](https://github.com/mickey/videojs-ga).
 Main changes from the original: